Table of contents

 - Positive feed-forward: Affirming comments surrounding future behavior

-While employees can provide feedback at any time, it’s often best done when neither individual (the employee nor the manager) are stressed or frustrated.
+While employees can provide feedback at any time, the best time to engage is often when neither individual (the employee nor the manager) are stressed or frustrated.
 During 1:1s, quarterly reviews, or during scheduled meeting times are good opportunities to provide manager feedback.

 Feedback should be: